 The surname Conlen was first found in Munster, where they held a family seat from very ancient times.

-Important Dates for the Conlen family
+Early History of the Conlen family

 This web page shows only a small excerpt of our Conlen research.
 Another 123 words (9 lines of text) covering the years 1172, 1247, 1260, 1492, 1508, 1620, and 1695 are included under the topic Early Conlen History in all our PDF Extended History products and printed products wherever possible.